 Our satellite campus shuttle provides students with transportation to and from the CSUSB main campus and Palm Desert Campus.
-Each shuttle is equipped with air conditioning and heating, Wi-Fi, power outlets, a restroom, reclining seats, spacious storage compartments underneath the bus, and overhead baggage compartments.
-The shuttle service operates Monday-Friday during academic quarters (except for summer sessions) and follows the campus calendar.
-The program is open to all CSUSB students, faculty, and staff.
-All riders will be required to swipe their valid Coyote ID upon boarding.
-For more information about the Coyote Cruiser, contact the Parking and Transportation Services Offices at 909-537-5912 or E-mail parking@csusb.edu
+The shuttle service operates Monday-Friday (except for summer sessions) and follows the campus calendar.
+Service may be impacted due to COVID-19.
+For more information about the Coyote Cruiser, contact Parking and Transportation Services at 909-537-5912 or e-mail parking@csusb.edu.